Beside the Mountain

 Whole wheat flour in a bowl with spices for ginger molasses muffins with pumpkin.

-1. Dry ingredients: Place the flour, sugar, baking powder, baking soda, salt, cinnamon, ginger, and cardamon if using, in a bowl.
+1. Dry ingredients: Place the flour, sugar, baking powder, baking soda, salt, cinnamon, ginger, and cardamom, if using, in a bowl.
 I believe using a whisk to mix everything together well is key to good distribution of the spices, baking powder and soda.

 The wet ingredients and the dry ingredients being mixied together.